Magee, John Gillespie

 This is Sunday church service held for local Chinese Christians at the church run by John Gillespie Magee, an Episcopalian Minister.
 Many knew the church was located along the Ninghai Road (JCH).

-As this photo was published on December 25 Saturday edition of Asahi Shimbun newspaper, the photo was probably taken on December 18, which is five days after the fall of Nanking.
+As this photo was published on December 25 Saturday edition of Asahi Shimbun newspaper, the photo was probably taken on December 19, which is six days after the fall of Nanking.

 ©Click the image to view the newspaper.
 The title of the page says "Nanking Smiles."